Börjeson–Forssman–Lehmann Syndrome (BFLS)

 3. Missense Variant Disrupting Zinc Coordination – A one-letter swap that changes how zinc ions bind produces a wobbly protein that falls apart under normal cellular temperatures.

-4. Xp11.22 Microdeletion – Rarely, a chunk of the X chromosome containing PHF6 (and neighbouring genes) is missing, adding facial weakness or cleft palate to the BFLS core.
+4. Xp11.22 Microdeletion – Rarely, a chunk of the X chromosome containing PHF6 (and neighbouring genes) is missing, adding facial or cleft palate to the BFLS core.

 5. Pathogenic Deep-Intronic Variant – A hidden spelling mistake in a “non-coding” region tricks the cell into inserting junk letters into the RNA, derailing protein assembly.